Chesapeake and Ohio Canal: Dispute for Point of Rocks; second part opened

 In 1828, the C&O Canal and the Baltimore and Ohio Railroad (B&O) began fighting for sole use of the narrow strip of available land along the Potomac River from Point of Rocks to Harpers Ferry.
 After a Maryland state court battle that involved Daniel Webster and Roger B. Taney, the companies agreed to share the right-of-way.

 In August 1829, the canal company began importing indentured laborers to Alexandria and Georgetown.
-These workers were promised meat three times a day, vegetables, and a "reasonable allowance of whiskey", $8 to $12 per day, $20 for masons.
+These workers were promised meat three times a day, vegetables, and a "reasonable allowance of whiskey", $8 to $12 per month, $20 for masons.
 Still, many were dissatisfied with the slave-like conditions.
 Friction between the largest groups, from Ireland and Germany, meant they had to be kept in different crews.

 The width of the canal prism above Harpers Ferry was reduced to 50 ft, which saved money and was also appropriate from an engineering standpoint.

+In 1830, Francis Scott Key left his Georgetown home due to the newly opened canal, which ran through his back garden.

 In 1832, the canal company prohibited liquor in a bid to improve the speed of construction, but soon repealed its ban.

 In August or September 1832, an epidemic of cholera swept through the construction camps, killing many workers and leading others to throw down their tools and flee.

 By 1833, the canal's Georgetown end was extended 1.5 mi eastward to Tiber Creek, near the western terminus of the Washington City Canal, which extended through the future National Mall to the foot of the United States Capitol.
 A lock keeper's house at the eastern end of this Washington Branch of the C&O Canal remains at the southwest corner of Constitution Avenue and 17th Street, N.W., at the edge of the National Mall.

 In 1834, the section to Harper's Ferry opened and the canal reached Williamsport.

 In 1836, the canal was used by canal packets as a Star Route to carry mail from Georgetown to Shepherdstown.
 The contract was held by Albert Humrickhouse at $1,000 per annum for a daily service of 72 book miles.
 The canal approached Hancock, Maryland, by 1839.